5hirish/tweet_scrapper/README.rst

 progress.

-    This project is inspired from Kenneth Reitz’s similar project `kennethreitz/twitter-scraper`_ which is limited to python 3.6 an above.
+    This project is inspired from Kenneth Reitz’s similar project `kennethreitz/twitter-scraper`_ which is limited to python 3.6 anc above.

 Getting Started